-Temperature is another significant factor that influences nanoparticle synthesis in all three namelv methods. physical, chemical and biological methods (green synthesis).
-The physical method necessitates the maximum temperature (>350°C), while chemical methods necessitate temperatures below 350°C. In certain cases, green technology nanoparticle synthesis requires temperatures of less than 100°C or ambient temperature.
+Temperature is another significant factor that influences nanoparticle synthesis in all three methods. namely physical, chemical biological methods (green synthesis). physical method necessitates the maximum temperature (>350°C), while chemical methods necessitate temperatures below 350°C. In certain cases, green technology nanoparticle synthesis requires temperatures of less than 100°C or ambient temperature.
 The nature of the nanoparticles produced is determined by the temperature of the reaction medium [127].